My Peoples: Development

 Five months after directing Mulan (1998), Barry Cook began developing a pitch for an animated film based on a short story he had previously written titled The Ghost & the Gift, which involved three children and a ghost helping an Appalachian couple get together.
 In 2000, Cook pitched his idea to Michael Eisner and Thomas Schumacher, both of whom agreed the idea showed potential but were reluctant.
 Eisner demurred about the project's simplicity while Schumacher felt the project was "too human" and more appropriate for a live action film.
 Looking back over the research, Cook remembered how many of the residents there dabbled in the creation of household-item induced dolls.
 He then retooled his idea and added seven folk art characters into the story.
 For the next pitch meeting, he created a maquette of the character Angel which he hoped to use as a visual aid.
 However, because he was located at the Feature Animation Florida studio, Cook could not physically attend the meeting.

 Not to be deterred, Cook shipped a maquette in a wooden violin case to Burbank, California, at which point he phoned up an assistant, instructing him to place it on the conference room table at the meeting.
 When the meeting came, Cook re-pitched his idea to Schumacher over the phone and told him to open the case.
 Charmed by the idea, Schumacher green-lit the project into active development.
 The story was then revised into being about mischievous mountain spirits inhabiting the folk art dolls.
 By May 2003, the film was re-titled again to Elgin's People.
 In June, during a meeting about the studio's future animation slate, Pam Coats told Eisner the project had been re-titled to Angel and Her No Good Sister.
 Stainton believed the new title suggested "automatic conflict".
 In October 2003, the project was re-titled once more to A Few Good Ghosts.
 One month later, Eisner viewed a rough cut screening of the film's first act.
 To the crew's surprise, Eisner reportedly praised the film exclaiming, "You folks finally have a movie here!"

 However, on November 14, Stainton announced in a company email that production on A Few Good Ghosts had been cancelled.
-Cook believed the project was cancelled because Chicken Little (2005) appeared more marketable.
+Cook believed the project was cancelled because Chicken Little (2005) was more marketable for a release.
 The project's cancellation and the subsequent closure of the Florida studio led to nearly 260 artists losing their jobs.

+Legacy

+The characters for the film were used in Disney's 2007 animated film Meet the Robinsons as part of the failed inventions of Cornelius Robinson.